kindkindcom/VEGAS.Ext.SetCC/README.md

 VEGAS手拍唱词(打时间轴)扩展插件 / VEGAS Set CC(Subtitles) Application Extensions

-Moved "kindkind.App.VEGAS.Ext.SetCC.v1.2.dll" To "C:\ProgramData\VEGAS Pro\Application Extensions\" or "C:\Users\\%USERNAME%\Documents\Vegas Application Extensions",
+Moved "kindkind.App.VEGAS.Ext.SetCC.v1.2.dll" To "C:\ProgramData\VEGAS Pro\Application Extensions\"

+or "C:\Users\\%USERNAME%\Documents\Vegas Application Extensions",

 Run VEGAS, Menu View-->Extensions-->Set CC Tools.

 Thanks for using the self-made subtitles added to the timeline tool by kindkind.

-This plug-in can only be used in VEGAS NLE, This plugin is to simplify the process,
+This plug-in can only be used in VEGAS NLE (requires 16 or above), This plugin is to simplify the process,

 of making text documents into video subtitles with hotkeys,